My Cousin Rachel: Adaptations

 The first film adaptation, Henry Koster's My Cousin Rachel starring Richard Burton and Olivia de Havilland, was released in 1952.
 Du Maurier and original director George Cukor reviewed a screenplay draft and found it unfaithful to the novel, with du Maurier declaring it "Quite desperate."
 Nevertheless, critics Bosley Crowther and Leonard Maltin stated it was a worthy adaptation.

 A four-part television adaptation, starring Christopher Guard and Geraldine Chaplin, was broadcast in 1983.
 Professor Nina Auerbach judged it as "superficially" more faithful, including a more complex treatment of Rachel.

+In 1953, Lux Radio Broadcasts presented My Cousin Rachel with Olivia De Havilland and Ron Randell as Rachel and Philip.

-A radio adaptation of My Cousin Rachel by BBC Radio 4, aired in 4 December 1993 (19:50), starring Francesca Annis and Adam Godley.
+A radio adaptation of My Cousin Rachel by BBC Radio 4, aired on 4 December 1993 (19:50), starring Francesca Annis and Adam Godley.
 It was dramatised by Bryony Lavery and directed by Claire Grove.
+It aired again on 7 October 2023 on Radio 4's sister channel Radio 4 extra.

 Another radio adaptation of My Cousin Rachel by BBC Radio 4, first aired in April 2011, starring Damian Lewis and Lia Williams.
 It aired again May 2013 on Radio 4's sister channel Radio 4 extra.

 On 17 April 2012, a dramatic adaptation by Joseph O’Connor of My Cousin Rachel premièred at the Gate Theatre, Dublin, starring Hannah Yelland as Rachel.

 Roger Michell's My Cousin Rachel, starring Rachel Weisz, Sam Claflin and Iain Glen, was released in June 2017.